wilsonzlin/minify-js/README.md

 - Maximises performance on a single CPU core for simple efficient scaling and easy compatible integration.
 - Minification of individual inputs/files only; no bundling or transforming.
 - Prefer minimal complexity and faster performance over maximum configurability and minimal extra compression.

+## Features

+- Fast parsing powered by SIMD instructions and lookup tables.

 ## Usage